 1 Mr Bayoh was in psychosis?
 There are two answers to this.
 First, there is no basis for a finding that 2 3 officers should have been able to diagnose psychosis.
 4 They're not medics.
 They were tasked with dealing with 5 a man with a knife.
 Even if they had medical training, this was still a police matter not a medical one.
-If 6 7 one wants to test that, I invite the Inquiry to consider 8 the evidence of Ms Limbert, a staff nurse at the 9 Victoria Infirmary.
+If 6 7 one wants to test that, I invite the Inquiry to consider the evidence of Ms Limbert, a staff nurse at the 8 9 Victoria Infirmary.
 She was confronted by Mr Bayoh on 10 Hayfield Road.
 Her reaction, with all her medical training, was not, "I had best phone an ambulance"; it 11 12 was, "I'm phoning the police".
 13 In any event, even if the police had managed to 14 jalouse psychosis, it would have made no difference.
 15 A man with a knife -- and I repeat that is the assumption they had to proceed on -- a man with a knife 16 17 needs to be stopped whether or not he is psychotic, 18 indeed particularly if he is psychotic.
 Someone who is 19 psychotic -- we know from the evidence the Inquiry has 20 heard -- is not in mental crisis in the sense of being 21 depressed.
 Someone who is psychotic cannot be reasoned 22 with.
 Someone who is psychotic presents a clear danger to the public and needs to be stopped.
-23 either.
+23 As for the suggestion that an ambulance should have 24 25 been in attendance from the off, that cannot be accepted either.
 It is well-known that the ambulance service is under unprecedented pressure.
 To require the police to summon an ambulance whenever a suspect is acting oddly or violently would be distinctly unhelpful.